abingham/prosjekt/README.rst

 ----------------------------------------------

 You can open an existing project with the ``prosjekt-open`` command.
-This will ask you for the name of the project.
+This will ask you for the file containing a project description.
 If you're using prosjekt's anything integration, you can open projects via anything; anything is generally bound to ``C-u``.

 Opening a project will save and close any other projects you have open.